littlelanguages/ll-tfun/README.md

 Some commentary on the above:

-- The first two imports import an entire package under the qualifying name `List` and `Set` respectively.
-With the visibility modifier suffix, `Set` is public making it accessible to a consuming package.
+- The first imports an entire package under the qualifying name `List`.
+It is not possible to add scope qualifyers when importing a package in this manner with the declaration limited to the current package.
-- The fourth line imports individual names, making `length` and `listMap` public and renaming `map` to `listMap`.
+- The third line imports individual names, making `length` and `listMap` public while renaming `map` to `listMap`.
 - The final line imports declarations from a remote package.

 Finally packages may not be cyclically dependent.